 where w are relative wages, r the user costs of capital and (m and s) are respectively the cost of the research, development and learning activities and to access and absorb the stock of the existing knowledge; the subscripts indicate the country.

-Following the HO model, we assume that in the T countries (w/r) is smaller in the Z countries.
+Following the HO model, we assume that in the T countries (w/r) is smaller than in the Z countries.
 The basic assumption of this version of the SHO model is that the cost of knowledge as an input in the technology production function, and an output in of the knowledge generation function is lower in Z than in T countries.
 More specifically we assume that knowledge generation activities – respectively m -i.e. the cost of research, development and learning (R&D&L)- and s -i.e. -the cost of search and use of the existing stock of knowledge as an input in the recombinant generation of new technological knowledge- are lower in Z countries with respect to T countries: mT>mZ and sT>sZ .
 Z countries can rely on the relative abundance of skilled labor with higher levels of human capital larger stock.
 Moreover, the search activities that are necessary to access the existing stock of knowledge have lower unitary costs in Z countries because of the higher quality of their knowledge governance.

 The new input TK technological knowledge of the downstream technology production function displaces both standard labor and fixed capital.
 The new technology is skilled-labor intensive and fixed capital saving.